Pharmacology

 Course Objectives

-• Compare and contrast the specific pharmacology of the major classes of drugs, important distinctions among members of each class, the risks and benefits, in relation to the organ systems they affect, and the diseases for which they are used therapeutically.
+•  1.
+Identify the fundamental principles of pharmacokinetics and pharmacodynamics.2.
+Compare and contrast the specific pharmacology of the major classes of drugs, important distinctions among members of each class, the risks and benefits, in relation to the organ systems they affect, and the diseases for which they are used therapeutically.

 Course Syllabus